cmomo/LocNet/README.md

 "Trend plot of beta by lambda-1" shows the trend of beta shrinkage using DenseLD fine-mapping approach (i.e., fused-LASSO incorporating dense LD block structure).

-Sine one of the SNPs produced extreme values when fitting by the regression model, we generated a plot, "Trend plot of beta by lambda (remove extreme beta)-1", to remove the extreme SNPs in order to better display the trend of the other SNPs.
+Since one of the SNPs produced extreme values when fitting by the regression model, we generated a plot, "Trend plot of beta by lambda (remove extreme beta)-1", to remove the extreme SNPs in order to better display the trend of the other SNPs.